JuansesDev/MTC/README.md

 ```

 ### Manual (Binary)
-Download the binary for your OS from [Releases](https://github.com/JuansesDev/MTC/releases), extract it, and add it to your PATH.
+Download the binary for your OS from [Releases](https://github.com/JuansesDev/MTC/releases).

+**Windows**:
+1. Download `mtc-win-x64-1.0.0.tar.gz`.
+2. Extract the contents (Windows 10/11 supports tar.gz natively, or use 7-Zip).
+3. Add the extracted folder to your System PATH.

+**Linux/macOS**:
+1. Download the `.tar.gz` for your OS.
+2. Extract and move the binary to `/usr/local/bin` or add to PATH.

 ## Usage